 For foreign tax credit purposes, the limitation on foreign taxes eligible for credit is calculated separately with respect to specific classes of income.
 For this purpose, any dividends we pay with respect to our ADSs or shares will generally constitute "passive category income" but could, in the case of certain U.S. Holders, constitute "general category income."
 Any dividends we pay will generally constitute foreign source income for foreign tax credit limitation purposes.
 If the dividends are taxed as qualified dividend income (as discussed above), the amount of the dividend taken into account for purposes of calculating the foreign tax credit limitation will be limited to the gross amount of the dividend, multiplied by the reduced tax rate applicable to qualified dividend income and divided by the highest tax rate normally applicable to dividends.
 If PRC withholding taxes apply to dividends paid to you with respect to the ADSs or shares (see "Item 3.
 Key Information-D. Risk Factors-Risks Related To Doing Business In China-Under the Enterprise Income Tax Law, dividends payable by us and gains on the disposition of our shares or ADSs could be subject to PRC taxation"), subject to certain conditions and limitations, such PRC withholding taxes may be treated as foreign taxes eligible for credit against your U.S. federal income tax liability.
-The rules relating to the determination of the federal tax credit in your particular circumstances.
+The rules relating to the determination of the federal tax credit are complex and you should consult your tax advisors regarding the availability of a foreign tax credit in your particular circumstances.